geoscixyz/em/content/case_histories/mt_isa/survey.rst

 This alternating sequence of high and low conductivity may be an important factor to consider during survey design.
 To better understand this particular setting, we :ref:`simulate<Mt_Isa_Simulation>` the flow of current through the expected geology.
-Important to note the current channeling of the source through the Breakaway Shale and the expected mineralization.
+It is important to note the current channeling of the source through the Breakaway Shale and the expected mineralization.
 Indeed for the dipole-pole case where the current electrode is beyond the Breakaway Shale, the current flows directly into the Breakaway Shale and any potentials measured to the west of the shale would be small.
-We will see this problem arise in the next chapter.
+We will see this problem arise in the :ref:`next chapter <mt_isa_data_ip>`.

 .. _Mt_Isa_Simulation:
 .. list-table:: : DCR simulation over a synthetic Mt.
 Isa conductivity model with (top) and without (bottom) the conductive mineralized zone.
 Positive (red) and negative (blue) charge built-ups are shown.